Economic Integration and Agglomeration of Multinational Production with Transfer Pricing: Extensions

 The timing of actions is modified as follows.
 Firms first decide the location of a plant for the home market and then choose their organizational form, either an MNE or a pure exporter.
 The choice of organizational form is equivalent to the choice of where to locate the second plant/affiliate.
 The subsequent actions proceed as in the basic model.

 This extended model is fully analyzed in Online Appendix F, where we confirm the aforementioned reasoning: firms locating the first plant in the low-tax country 2 always become pure exporters.
 Given production in the low-tax country, it makes no sense to become an MNE because its distribution affiliates faces high taxes and is less competitive due to a higher transfer price of inputs.
 By contrast, firms locating the first plant in the high-tax country 1 may become an MNE or a pure exporter.
-The relative benefit of becoming an MNE instead of a pure exporter depends on the effectiveness of profit shifting, which in turn is affected by trade openness.
+The relative benefit of becoming an MNE instead of a pure exporter depends on the fixed cost of export $\kappa$ and trade openness.

-Considering these decisions of organizational form, firms choose the location of production location, i.e., the first plant.
-In summary, the organizational choice and the production location pattern crucially rest on the value of fixed cost of export plant $\kappa$.
-When $\kappa$ is high, and thus, the benefit of becoming a pure exporter is small, as trade openness rises, the high-tax country 1 first loses and then gains multinational production, as in the basic model.
+When $\kappa$ is high, the benefit of becoming a pure exporter is small.
+As trade openness rises, the high-tax country 1 first loses and then gains multinational production, as in the basic model.
 By contrast, when $\kappa$ is low, firms in both countries become pure exporters and move away from the high-tax country 1, as openness rises.
 As long as the benefit of becoming a pure exporter is not too large ($\kappa$ is not too small), we maintain the conclusion of full production agglomeration in the high-tax country for high openness.

 \